itobuz/shila-laravel-backend/README.md

 This is Laravel shopping cart CMS with stripe payment gateway integration.
 You can use it for post page and product.
 You can also see orders.
+This cms fully support L5.4

 ## Installation Steps: ##